 ISTANBUL TAI CHI CLUB

 At ITC, Chen style solo forms are taught by Ahmet Ozkan to people in a way that is commensurate with their skills.
 ITC students will also have an opportunity to benefit from Master Liu Yong’s great ability and experience, who said he would be pleased to come to Istanbul for workshops and shows.
-In the future, it is among our plans to arrange group trips to Man Lian schools in China, tai chi’s motherland.
+In the future, it is among our plans to arrange group trips to the master's school in China, tai chi’s motherland.

 Tai chi chuan or taijiquan is one of the most famous close-range martial arts of China.
 The distinguishing character of tai chi chuan is that it integrates the bioenergy flow called chi or qi in China which is believed to circulate along certain paths and vessels in our bodies with certain breathing techniques and martial movements in harmony.